blackulous/3Dhead/README.md

 ## Technologies Used
 Autodesk Maya: For the complete design of the head
 ## Challenges
-This project was incredibly tasking and I had a hard time making the area around the eyes curve in more naturally.
+This project was incredibly tasking as I had a hard time making the area around the eyes curve more naturally.
 ## Future improvements
 Focus more on the front profile earlier on in the modeling process, then move on to the side profile as I was modeling mainly the side which resulted in the front of the head not looking as good as it should.
 ## Contact Information